22colors/Godot-Comic-Dialogue-Maker/README.md

 Notes
 ------------
+* "Speed" value in the text file: You can change this value.
+It is used as a pause in between the appearance of the speech bubbles, text and buttons to continue or go back.

-The project is set up for 320 x 180.
+* Resolution: The project is set up for 320 x 180.
 Please beware, if you decide to change this, or if you change the font (or size), all scaling and position values need to be changed in the script.

-If you get an error, it is very likely that you misplaced or missed a quotation or comma in the text file.
+* Errors: If you get an error, it is very likely that you misplaced or missed a quotation or comma in the text file.
 The script doesn´t check for correct writing, so be careful when you create your text.

-You can use the script and the graphics in any way you want, also commercially, without attribution.
+* License: You can use the script and the graphics in any way you want, also commercially, without attribution.
 Of course, I would be happy to see if the script was useful for you and I am curious in what projects you are implementing it.